dahuangyudhy/To-Hell-with-Johnny/README.md

-# To-Hell-with-Johnny
-This game imitates the popular game "To Hell with Johnny".
-It was written back in 2009 when I was a college sophomore.
+This game imitates the popular small game "To Hell with Johnny".
+It was written back in 2009.
 Functionalities such as save and load, background music, high scores, game difficulty options are implemented.